ddchamber/Claritas-Peloton-Dashboard/README.md

 ## Who This Is For

-This tool is specifically designed for **Peloton’s marketing and analytics teams**, helping you go from raw data to campaign-ready insight — fast.
+This tool is specifically designed for **Peloton’s marketing and analytics teams**, helping you go from raw data to campaign-ready insight.

 ## Key Features

- Time Series Forecasting
+- Time Series Forecasting
 - Demographic & Regional Analysis
 - Current Events Aggregator
 - AI-Powered Marketing Recommendations
-- Specialized Pages for Deep Dives